VCU Rams men's basketball: Will Wade era

 After two seasons at Chattanooga, Will Wade returned to VCU to take the open head coaching position vacated by Shaka Smart.
-In his first season returning to VCU, Wade guided the team to their first ever A10 Conference regular season championship and a 25–11 overall record.
-VCU made it to the championship game of the A10 conference tournament for the 4th straight season, falling to St. Joseph's.
-The team won at least 24 games, VCU and Kansas are the only NCAA schools to reach that feat the last 10 seasons.
-The Rams also made their 6th straight NCAA tournament, one of only 8 teams in the country to do so.
-VCU made it to the round of 32 where they fell to Oklahoma 85–81.
-Wade finished second in voting for A10 coach of the year.
+In his first season returning to VCU, Wade guided the team to their first ever A-10 Conference regular season championship and a 25–11 overall record.
+VCU made it to the championship game of the A-10 conference tournament for the fourth straight season, falling to Saint Joseph's.
+The team won at least 24 games, a feat they share with Kansas for the last ten seasons.
+The Rams also made their sixth straight NCAA tournament, one of only eight teams in the country to do so.
+VCU made it to the Round of 32 where they fell to Oklahoma 85–81.
+Wade finished second in voting for A-10 Coach Of The Year.
 Wade announced that he was leaving VCU after two years to accept the head coaching position at Louisiana State University in Baton Rouge.

 Mike Rhoades era

 On March 21, 2017, VCU announced that the school had hired former associate head coach under Shaka Smart, Mike Rhoades, as the Rams' new head basketball coach.
-He was formerly the head coach at Rice University in Houston.
-He is the 12th coach in program history.
+He was formerly the head coach at Rice in Houston.
+He is the twelfth coach in program history.

-On March 29, 2023, Mike Rhoades announced he was accepting an offer to coach at Penn State following 6 seasons at VCU and 0 NCAA tournament wins.
+On March 29, 2023, Mike Rhoades announced he was accepting an offer to coach at Penn State following six seasons at VCU and no NCAA tournament wins.
 Hours after his announced departure all key VCU players declared for the transfer portal leaving VCU with just 5 active roster players.

 Ryan Odom era

 In March 2023, VCU named Utah State coach Ryan Odom as the Rams new head coach.
 In his two years at VCU he led the team to a 52–21 record.
-In Odom's first season, the Rams finished 24-14 and advanced to the 2024 National Invitation Tournament Quarterfinals.
-In the Odom's second season, the Rams won both the Atlantic 10 Conference regular-season and Atlantic 10 Men's Basketball Tournament championships, winning 18 of their final 20 games en route to a No. 11 seed in the NCAA tournament, where they lost to No. 6 seed Brigham Young in the first round.
-Odom was named the men's basketball coach for the Virginia Cavaliers on March 21, 2025.
+In Odom's first season, the Rams finished 24–14 and advanced to the 2024 NIT quarterfinals.
+In the Odom's second season, the Rams won both the Atlantic 10 regular-season and Atlantic 10 tournament championships, winning 18 of their final 20 games en route to a No. 11 seed in the NCAA tournament, where they lost to No. 6 seed Brigham Young in the first round.
+Odom was named the men's basketball coach for Virginia on March 21, 2025.